jshilong/GPT4RoI/README.md

 # bash train_stage1.sh exp/stage1

 ```
-You should modify the `gpt4roi/configs/dataset_config.json` to make sure you only use the dataset of stage2.
 `exp/stage2` is the work directory. and you should give the work directory of stage1 so we can load the corresponding weight as pretrain model.
 ```Shell
 # At the beginning of stage2